google/orbit/contrib/automation_tests/README.md

 ### Style

-[yapf](https://github.com/google/yapf) is used with the Google style to keep consistent code style in python files. yapf will pick up the provided `.style.yapf` file automatically.
+[yapf](https://github.com/google/yapf) is used with the Google style to keep consistent code style in python files. yapf can be installed with `pip install` and will pick up the provided `.style.yapf` file automatically.
+For most convenience, use yapf with an IDE extension, or run by hand with `yapf -i <file>.py` (formats file in place).